dheera/rosboard/README.md

 3. `rosrun rosboard rosboard_node` or put it in your launch file

-4. Point your web browser at http://localhost:8888
+4. Point your web browser at http://localhost:8888 (or replace localhost with your robot's IP)

 ## ROS2 setup